John Farris (poet and novelist)

 Farris was a member of the rag tag literary collective "The Unbearables".
 Early in his career he spent some time in the orbit around the Civil Rights leader Malcolm X.

-Farris died of a heart attack in January 2016 at his flat at the Bullet Space collective in the East Village of Manhattan.
+He died of a heart attack in January 2016 at his flat at the Bullet Space collective in the East Village.

+Legacy

 A memorial celebrating Farris's life and art was held at the Judson Memorial Church in New York City on the evening of April 29, 2016.
-The speakers and readers at the memorial included; Chavisa Woods, Michael Carter, Ron Kolm, Bob Holman, Andrew Castrucci, Mia Hansford, David Henderson, Steve Cannon, and several of the writer's daughters, Farris's grandson jazz saxophonist Richard Dye also performed.
+The speakers and readers at the memorial included; Chavisa Woods, Michael Carter, Ron Kolm, Bob Holman, Andrew Castrucci, Mia Hansford, David Henderson, Steve Cannon, and two of the writer's daughters, Farris's grandson jazz saxophonist Richard Dye also performed.

-A volume of his final poems is being edited for Archway Editions by Andrew Castrucci, Nicodemus Nicoludis and Chris Molnar.
+A volume of his final poems from Archway Editions was edited by Andrew Castrucci, Nicodemus Nicoludis and Chris Molnar.
 Excerpts from this project have appeared in Sensitive Skin and the Unpublishable anthology.